Sustainable Development in the Operational Approaches of Outdoor Sports Providers in Southern Aveyron

 Drawing on the sociology of action logics (Amblard et al., 2005), our study aims to understand and describe the professional practices implemented by service providers in the Pays Millavois region in addressing sustainable development.
 To collect our data, we conducted a qualitative study using semi-structured interviews (Blanchet and Gotman, 2005).

 Eight interviews, each lasting approximately 45 minutes, were conducted with seven managers of small outdoor sports businesses in southern Aveyron and one independent paragliding instructor (see Appendix 2).
-All interviews were recorded and then transcribed as faithfully as possible, in order to minimize the risk of overinterpretation (de Sardan, 1996) of the participants’ statements.
+All interviews were recorded and then transcribed as faithfully as possible, in order to minimize the potential for overinterpretation (de Sardan, 1996) of the participants’ statements.

-Although identifying a representative sample of a given area is not the primary focus of a qualitative survey, we nevertheless sought to incorporate a range of criteria relevant to this objective.
-Indeed, outdoor sports are defined as “all aerial, aquatic, terrestrial, or underground activities, supervised or unsupervised, taking place in a natural environment” (Desvigne and Thomine, 2004, p.
-14), and all of our respondents reported participating in at least one of these activities.
+Although identifying a representative sample of a given region is not the priority of a qualitative survey, we nevertheless sought to incorporate a range of criteria relevant from this perspective.
+Indeed, outdoor sports are defined as “all aerial, aquatic, terrestrial, or underground activities—whether supervised or unsupervised—that take place in a natural environment” (Desvigne and Thomine, 2004, p.
+14), and all of our respondents participated in at least one of these activities.

-Dubois and Terral (2011) discuss the ongoing feminization of outdoor sports; furthermore, according to Labelle and Saint-Pierre (2010), women place greater importance on sustainable development issues than their male counterparts in the corporate sector.
+Dubois and Terral (2011) discuss an ongoing trend toward feminization in outdoor sports; furthermore, according to Labelle and Saint-Pierre (2010), women place greater importance on sustainable development issues than their male counterparts in the corporate world.
 We therefore included a female executive and an independent paragliding instructor in our sample to gather their perspectives, even though our hypotheses do not focus on gender-related issues regarding commitment to sustainable development.
-According to Labelle and Saint-Pierre (2010), sustainable development is a recent concept that suggests greater sensitivity among young companies and, consequently, among young executives.
-Our sample includes at least one recently established company (less than 5 years old) led by a manager under 30 years of age.
-Finally, Mounet et al. (2000) distinguish between “non-motorized sports and recreational activities, on the one hand, and those that use motorized equipment or involve extraction from the natural environment, on the other” (p.
+According to Labelle and Saint-Pierre (2010), sustainable development is a relatively recent concept that suggests greater awareness among young companies and, consequently, among young executives.
+Our sample includes at least one recently established company (less than 5 years old) led by a manager under the age of 30.
+Finally, Mounet et al. (2000) distinguish between “non-motorized outdoor sports, on the one hand, and, on the other hand, those that use motorized vehicles or extract resources from the natural environment” (p.
 2).
-Outdoor sports providers using motorized equipment are an integral part of the Millau region; with this in mind, we interviewed a manager offering a motorized activity.
+Outdoor sports providers using motorized vehicles are an integral part of the Millau region; with this in mind, we interviewed a manager offering a motorized activity.

-Our interviews were conducted using a framework based on three themes that reflect the three components of the actor in the sociology of action logics proposed by Amblard et al. (2005): We first examined the actor’s background (their arrival in the region, their athletic career, and their professional career) to identify their socio-historical positioning.
-We then investigated the actor’s strategic behavior using open-ended questions about the conduct of their professional activities and their knowledge of sustainable development.
+Our interviews were conducted using a framework based on three themes that reflect the three components of the actor in the sociology of action logics proposed by Amblard et al. (2005): We first explored the actor’s background (his arrival in the region, his athletic career, and his professional career) to identify his socio-historical positioning.
+We then examined the actor’s strategic behavior using open-ended questions about the nature of their professional activity and their knowledge of sustainable development.
 Finally, we concluded our interviews by asking our participants about their integration into the group (the role of family in the company, involvement in community organizations, support from outside individuals, etc.).
 Once our data was collected, we conducted a thematic analysis to systematically organize our findings.

-While we were able to analyze the socio-historical dimension and the actors’ group integration using an analytical framework specific to our study, we took a different approach to analyzing its strategic dimension.
-To do so, we used the professional action framework proposed by Vachée et al. (2004), as Perrin-Malterre had done in his 2014 work.
+While we were able to analyze the socio-historical dimension and the actors’ integration into groups using an analytical framework specific to our study, we took a different approach to analyzing its strategic dimension.
+To do so, we used the professional action framework proposed by Vachée et al. (2004), as Perrin-Malterre had done in her 2014 work.

 This framework highlights “4 structural pillars” (p.
 163) that describe the practices of service providers in the outdoor sports sector, which we will summarize below:

-• “The logic of sports” (p.
-164): identifies the modes of practice, the type of activity, the use made of the natural environment, and the choice of venue.
+- “The logic of sports” (p.
+164): identifies the ways in which sports are practiced, the type of activity, the purpose for which the natural environment is used, and the choice of playing field.

-• “Social Logic” (p.
-165): discusses the connections between personal and social life and professional life.
+- “Social Logic” (p.
+165): Discuss the connections between private/social life and professional life.

-Our presentation of the results will follow the structure of our survey, covering each of the three topics addressed in our interviews, before focusing on a key finding that emerged from our survey: a lack of understanding of sustainable development.
+Our presentation of the results will follow the sequence of our survey, covering each of the three topics addressed in our interviews before focusing on a key finding that emerged from our survey: a lack of understanding of sustainable development.

 Results

-An analysis of the providers’ backgrounds revealed several differences, but also striking similarities.
+An analysis of the service providers’ backgrounds revealed several differences, but also striking similarities.
 First, through their ties to the Aveyron region.
-In fact, five were born or raised there, while the other three moved there for the quality of life and to pursue their passion as a hobby before developing their business near Millau.
-Despite this diversity, all of them are now deeply attached to the area:
+In fact, five were born or raised there, while the other three moved there for the quality of life and to pursue their passion as a hobby before developing their businesses near Millau.
+Despite this diversity, all of them now feel a strong connection to the region:

-“That’s what brought me to the region; I was drawn to the area because of its wide-open spaces—you can really breathe in the Aveyron!
-It’s not… it’s not crowded… I mean, there aren’t any big cities, and there’s a great climbing spot—in any case, a fantastic climbing spot that’s well-known both nationally and international renown, and then there’s still enormous potential , you know!”
+“That’s what brought me to the region—I was drawn to the area because of its wide-open spaces; you can really breathe in the Aveyron!
+It’s not… it’s not crowded… I mean, there aren’t any big cities, and there’s a great climbing spot—in any case, a fantastic climbing spot that’s well-known both nationally and international reputation, and it still has enormous potential , you know!”

 Their career paths are just as varied: some of them have always known they were meant for outdoor sports, while others are changing careers and find in their new profession a way to “start over”:

-“I spent 15 years in industry, where I was advancing fairly quickly and ended up in charge of production….
-Um, and then since I took the job a bit like a challenge—a bit like in sports, I took on on so many tasks—so many, in fact, that I burned out—and that’s when I returned to my first passions.”
+“I spent 15 years in the industry, where I was advancing fairly quickly and ended up in charge of production….
+Um, and then since I took the job as a bit of a challenge—kind of like in sports—I took on on so many tasks—so many, in fact, that I ended up burning out—and that’s when I returned to my first passions.”

-The service providers interviewed thus turned their initial passion into a career by choosing to become professionals in outdoor sports instruction.
-Each of them has earned at least one state certification in the discipline or disciplines of their choice.
+The service providers interviewed have thus turned their initial passion into a career by choosing to become professionals in outdoor sports instruction.
+Each of them has earned at least one state-certified diploma in the discipline or disciplines of their choice.
 This “vocational mindset” (Perrin-Malterre, 2014, p.
 5) had already been identified among recreational eco-developers in the Vercors region in the context of outdoor sports instruction in the mountains.
-Furthermore, the responses from our interviewees converge on a shared passion for their professions.
-For most, the primary objective is not financial gain, but rather personal fulfillment within a hedonistic framework: “So, yes, it’s a lot of work and takes a lot of time, but these are jobs you’re passionate about—you’re never going to get rich anyway.
+Furthermore, the comments of our respondents converge on their passion for their professions.
+For most, the primary goal is not financial gain, but rather personal fulfillment within a hedonistic framework: “So, yes, it’s a lot of work and takes a lot of time, but these are jobs you’re passionate about—you’re never going to get rich doing them anyway.
 The idea is to make it sustainable and just have a blast!”
 This mindset is found among “passionate independents” in the typology of small business owners proposed by Bouahouala (2008).

 Summary of the multi-criteria typology of small businesses and entrepreneurs (Bouhaouala, 2008).

-Only one service provider, with a long history in outdoor sports, has significantly reduced the time spent on guiding to focus on management tasks within his organization in order to preserve his passion:
+Only one service provider, who has long been involved in outdoor sports, has significantly reduced the time he spends leading activities to focus on management tasks within his organization in order to preserve his passion:

-“Well, I’m more on the administrative side, but that doesn’t stop me from also out in the field […] educationally speaking, I’d reached, I’d say, the limit of what I wanted to give, and that was that.
-I didn’t want to get fed up with the activities I love, because I think that working too much in these activities can turn you off.”
+“Well, I’m more on the administrative side, but that doesn’t stop me from being also out in the field […] educationally speaking, I’d reached—I’d say—the point where I’d given everything I wanted to, and that was that.
+I didn’t want to get fed up with the activities I love, because I think working too much in those areas can put you off.”

-Strategic Dimension of the Organization: Educational activities open to all for long-term sustainability.
+Strategic Dimension of the Organization: Educational activities open to all to ensure long-term sustainability.

 By adopting the methodology used by Perrin Malterre (2014), we were able to identify certain practices implemented by our service providers as part of a sustainable development approach.

-Thus, an analysis of the practical approach taken by our service providers demonstrates their commitment to educating the public about the environment.
-All providers mention raising public awareness, particularly through verbal communication during supervision and briefings.
-This communication can take various forms; it involves conveying rules regarding sports practices, but can also be demonstrative: “Look, if I pick up a piece of paper—well, they’re watching me—maybe they’ll think about it next time…” This commitment to education among our service providers, however, appears less profound than that demonstrated by the recreational eco-developers in the Vercors, some of whom offer long-term services in the form of workshops, with the aim of fostering richer human relationships and thus increasing the likelihood of behavioral change (Perrin-Materre, 2014).
+Thus, an analysis of the practical approach taken by our service providers demonstrates their commitment to educating their audience about the environment.
+All service providers mention raising public awareness, particularly through verbal communication during supervision and briefings.
+This communication can take several forms; it involves conveying rules related to sports activities, but can also be demonstrative: “Look, if I pick up a piece of paper—well, they’re right behind me—maybe they’ll think about it next time…” This commitment to education among our service providers, however, appears less profound than that demonstrated by the recreational eco-developers in the Vercors, some of whom offer long-term programs in the form of workshops, with the aim of fostering richer human relationships that are therefore more likely to lead to behavioral change (Perrin-Materre, 2014).

-An analysis of the logic behind these sports activities reveals that the offerings developed by stakeholders are rooted in a focus on enjoyment and exploring the environment, setting aside the purely physical aspect of the activity.
-In his work, Perrin-Malterre (2014) refers to “low-impact activities centered on exploring the local environment” (p.
+An analysis of the logic behind these sports activities shows that the programs offered by these organizations are rooted in a desire for enjoyment and exploration of the environment, setting aside the purely physical aspect of the activity.
+In his work, Perrin-Malterre (2014) refers to “low-impact activities focused on exploring the local environment” (p.
 6).
-Thus, each of them offers an accessible way to discover nature, to counteract this decline in the taste for physical exertion, which was the very essence of modern culture.
-Examples include the use of electric-assist mountain bikes, the creation of easy trails for ATVs, and the development of via ferrata routes accessible to children as well as to people with disabilities: "[...] people are less and less interested in the athletic aspect... so it’s going to take a lot of logistical effort to get them out into nature..."
-Thus, through their desire to expand their offerings to a less athletic audience, our service providers are acting in direct alignment with the social pillar of sustainable development, specifically regarding the inclusion of all audiences.
+Thus, each of these providers offers an accessible way to explore nature, aiming to counteract the decline in the appreciation of physical exertion that was once the very essence of modern culture.
+Examples include the use of electric-assist mountain bikes, the creation of easy trails for ATVs, and the development of via ferrata routes accessible to children as well as people with disabilities: “[…] people are less and less interested in the athletic aspect… so it’s going to take a lot of logistical effort to get them out into nature…”.
+Thus, through their commitment to expanding their offerings to a less athletic audience, our service providers are acting in direct alignment with the social pillar of sustainable development, specifically in terms of ensuring inclusion for all segments of the public.

 An analysis of the organizational logic reveals stakeholders who are committed to distinguishing their offerings from mass tourism in order to create exceptional, artisanal products that minimize their environmental footprint.
-On the other hand, the technical equipment used by some of our service providers in their activities seems, at first glance, to contradict this logic: For example, the electric mountain bikes used are highly technical products derived from the industrial sector, and their use opens up preserved areas—previously reserved for purists—to the general public and thus potentially to mass tourism.
-But it’s not about “overdoing it,” one of our service providers who offers ATV tours tells us, adding that he doesn’t want to sell more services despite high demand, for fear of diminishing the authenticity of his “products.”
-In the same vein, seven of our service providers affirm their commitment to ensuring the long-term viability of their businesses by expanding their operations in a measured, human-scale manner, while fostering healthy competition with other organizations:
+However, the technical equipment used by some of our service providers in their activities seems, at first glance, to contradict this approach: For example, the electric mountain bikes they use are highly technical products derived from the industrial sector, and their use opens up preserved areas—previously reserved for purists—to the general public and thus potentially to mass tourism.
+But it’s not about “overdoing it,” as one of our service providers who offers ATV tours tells us, adding that he does not wish to sell more tours despite high demand, for fear of compromising the authenticity of his “products.”
+In the same vein, seven of our service providers affirm their commitment to ensuring the long-term viability of their businesses by growing them in a responsible, human-scale manner and fostering healthy competition with other organizations:

-“[Vendor 1] The environment here—even though we’re competitors—well, most of us are friends.
+“[Service Provider 1] The community here—even though we’re competitors—well, most of us are friends.
 That’s motivating; I’d say it’s a relatively healthy.”

 “[Service Provider 2] Yeah, we get along well with our coworkers—we help each other out.
-In the Alps… the guys practically fight over who gets to leave on time… but in Millau, we just all pile into the same car to head out.
-We get there and hang out together!”
+In the Alps… the guys practically fight over who gets to leave on time… but in Millau, we just all pile into the same car to head to the starting line.
+When we get there, we race together!”

 This desire to keep businesses small and on a human scale, along with the friendly atmosphere among competitors, can be seen to some extent as a safeguard against mass tourism.
-Indeed, it is conceivable that a new business owner seeking to launch a venture that runs counter to the local dynamic would be rejected by their peers and would ultimately have to adapt.
+Indeed, it is conceivable that a new business owner seeking to launch a venture with a development strategy that diverges from the local dynamic would be rejected by his or her “peers” and would ultimately have to adapt.

-An analysis of the social dynamics, meanwhile, highlights the commitment of all stakeholders in the local community, as evidenced by their desire to integrate their activities into the Millau region so that they benefit everyone:
+An analysis of the social logic, for its part, highlights the commitment of all stakeholders in the local community, as evidenced by their desire to integrate their activities into the Millau region so that they benefit everyone:

-“We’ve set up a project called ‘One Village, One Challenge: A Week Without My Car’ in Saint Beauzély, so if you’d like, the park lends out bikes, and if more bikes are needed, I’ll lend some of mine to make sure smoothly."
+"We've set up a project called 'One Village, One Challenge: A Week Without My Car' in Saint Beauzély, and so if you want, the park lends out bikes, and if they ever need more bikes, I'll lend some of mine to make sure everything goes smoothly.”

-This approach also involves collaborating with our service providers to develop tourism projects in harmony with the Grands Causses Regional Nature Park (PNR) and the National Forestry Office (ONF), which are viewed as beneficial stewards by the majority of our respondents.
+This approach also involves the joint development of our service providers’ tourism projects in harmony with the Grands Causses Regional Nature Park (PNR) and the National Forestry Office (ONF), which are viewed as beneficial stewards by the majority of our survey respondents.

-In the same vein, one of the service providers we interviewed integrates its professional activities with sustainable development by creating jobs in the region through the expansion of its organization, which has been established there for over 20 years.
+In the same vein, one of the service providers we interviewed integrates its professional activities with sustainable development by creating jobs in the region through the expansion of its organization, which has been established there for more than 20 years.

-“The big part of sustainable development that I’m proud of is also—well, let’s just say it—the fact that we’re providing jobs in… well, let’s just say it… we’re still a region, the Aveyron, that’s pretty hard-hit in terms of jobs, and so, I’m… even if some of them are seasonal, I’m proud to provide work for about twenty people.
+“The big part of sustainable development that I’m proud of is also—well, let’s just say it—the fact that we’re providing jobs for people here in… well, let’s just say it… we’re still a region, the Aveyron, that’s pretty hard-hit when it comes to jobs, and so, I’m… even if some of the jobs are seasonal, I’m proud to provide work for about twenty people.
 That’s my take on sustainable development.”

 Based on the previous findings and by cross-referencing the narratives collected with the typology of entrepreneurs proposed by Bouhaouala (2008), we can conclude that 7 of our respondents are “passionate independent entrepreneurs” (see Appendix 1), although two of them also exhibit characteristics specific to “independent entrepreneurs.”
 Their implementation of strategies to differentiate their sports products is a good example of this:

-“All my colleagues around here ride hardtails, but I only have full-suspension bikes full-suspension bikes, and the idea is to have big bikes—this is the world of enduro, after all.”
+"All my colleagues around here ride hardtails, but I only have full-suspension bikes full-suspension bikes, and the idea is to have big bikes—we’re in the world of enduro here, after all.”

-Only one of the service providers—who also shares a passion for outdoor sports—could be identified as a “Manager.”
+Only one of the service providers—who is also passionate about outdoor sports—could be identified as a “Managing Director.”
 He has been building his business for many years and is a product of postmodern culture.
 Unlike our passionate freelancers, his tone was very down-to-earth.

 “We’re anything but sustainable!
 I’m, um, I’d say a logistics specialist.
 Canoeing involves shuttles, all activities involve shuttles, paragliding involves shuttles, going into a canyon involves shuttles—it’s all about transportation.
 We’re all transporters in a way.
-We all use gear—I love gear, I’m superbly equipped—we all use gear… canoeing is plastic, it can’t be plastic.”
+We all use gear—I love gear, I’m superbly equipped—we all use gear… canoeing involves plastic; it can’t be more plastic.”

 But even though “the underlying logic of the tourism sector and the requirements of sustainable development appear, in many respects, to be contradictory” (Parra, 2010, p.
 1), the relationship between tourism and sustainable development remains complex and open to debate.

-As we began to observe in the section on social dynamics, service providers are eager to integrate their activities into the local community’s dynamics and, as a result, are involved in numerous networks.
-These are primarily community-based and professional networks:
+As we have begun to observe in the context of social dynamics, service providers are eager to integrate their activities into the local community’s dynamics and, as a result, become part of numerous networks.
+These are primarily nonprofit and professional networks:

 "I like the people I work with, and the fact that I've joined a group like [name] is also extremely motivating."

-Our analysis also highlights a strong sense of belonging to a community of outdoor sports professionals who blur the lines between personal and professional relationships: “So, generally speaking, it happens quite naturally—it’s all pretty mixed up.
-All my coworkers are, so to speak, people I could invite over for dinner.”
+Our analysis also highlights a strong sense of belonging to a community of outdoor sports professionals who blur the lines between personal and professional relationships: “So, generally speaking, it happens pretty naturally—it’s all kind of mixed together.
+All my coworkers are, so to speak, people I’d invite over for dinner.”

 This sense of belonging seems to foster, among the service providers who speak of it, shared values, practices, passions, and ideas linked to their sports culture, which is primarily oriented toward an “eco-friendly” lifestyle.
 Their desire to distance themselves from practices of overconsumption in their discourse and to move toward a simpler lifestyle is a striking example of this.

 Several of our stakeholders are also involved with the various institutions operating in the region, such as the Regional Nature Park (PNR), UNESCO, and Natura 2000.
-In the Millau area, the collaboration between service providers and these institutions appears to be long-standing and significant in the eyes of our respondents: “When you’re leading a project, these are the people you typically need to meet.” ” This relationship, although mandated by law, is the driving force behind the standardization of certain practices, particularly those related to environmental protection.
+In the Millau area, the collaboration between service providers and these institutions appears to be long-standing and significant in the eyes of our respondents: “When you’re leading a project, these are typically the people you need to meet.” ” Although this relationship is mandated by law, it has led to the standardization of certain practices, particularly those related to environmental protection.

-As we saw earlier, these individuals also get involved on a personal level in sports clubs and organizations and volunteer in their local communities: “So every year I go there to help out, to serve on the judging panel, to deliberate, to do a little bit of everything… I go as a volunteer, of course!”
+As we saw earlier, the participants also get involved on a personal level in sports clubs and organizations and volunteer in their local communities: “So every year I go there to help them, to serve on the judging panel, to deliberate, to do a little bit of everything… I go as a volunteer, of course!”

 Maintaining these connections within the nonprofit sector makes it easier for some service providers to make their services available to these networks.
 This can ultimately help them achieve long-term sustainability for their operations more quickly.

-"So that's the whole point of investing in this: to attract big diving clubs that can help us get the season off to a decent start.
-Professional activities for associations/clubs."
+"So that's the point of investing in this—to attract big diving clubs that come here and help us get the season off to a decent start.
+Professional activities for associations and clubs.”

 Most of the service providers surveyed also have children and a family life, which appears to be a crucial factor not only in their integration into the local community but also in the long-term viability of their businesses:

-The family factor can thus be seen as an important economic resource in the development of sustainable tourism infrastructure, but also as a motivating factor for environmental conservation:
+The family factor can therefore be seen as an important economic resource in the development of sustainable tourism infrastructure, but also as a motivating factor for environmental conservation:

 “We won’t have much left to pass on to others, really.
-Especially underground environments: these are places… that are very fragile and that… don’t really belong to us, so we should try to leave them as they are for future generations to come so they can see a little what we get to see , you know.”
+Especially in the underground world: these are environments… that are very fragile and that… don’t really belong to us, so we should try to leave them as they are for future generations to come so they can see a little of what we’re able to see , you know?”

-The lack of knowledge regarding sustainable development is the most striking finding of our study.
-Marsac et al. (2012) point out that “The concept of sustainable development is often perceived as an empty phrase, or as a lofty promise displayed in public communications” (p.
+The lack of knowledge about sustainable development is the most striking finding in our study.
+Marsac et al. (2012) point out that “The concept of sustainable development is often perceived as an empty phrase, or as a lofty promise touted in public communications” (p.
 144).
-And this was confirmed: no service provider mentioned any well-known definitions, not even the social/environmental/economic triad, let alone the concept of CSR.
-The question “What does ‘sustainable development’ mean to you?” went unanswered on several occasions; the term has no precise definition for the vast majority of service providers:
+And this was confirmed: none of the service providers mentioned any well-known definitions, nor even the social-environmental-economic triad, let alone the concept of CSR.
+The question “What does ‘sustainable development’ mean to you?” went unanswered on several occasions; for the vast majority of service providers, the term has no precise definition:

-“It’s a huge topic.
-It’s a pretty crazy topic”; “Sustainable development—to me, it seems like a topic that’s… more about… politics, politicians—I’m not really sure.”
+“It’s a broad topic.
+It’s a pretty crazy topic”; “Sustainable development—it seems to me like a topic that’s a bit more… political, or something to do with politicians—I’m not really sure.”

-In the comments of several of our respondents, the concept also seems more directly linked to personal life than to professional activity: “Sustainable development??… I think it’s already about buying local… local, and then, let’s say, clean agriculture… Not necessarily organic, but more sustainable.”
+In the comments of several of our respondents, the concept also seems more directly linked to personal life than to professional activity: “Sustainable development??… I think it’s already about buying local… local and, let’s say, clean agriculture… Not necessarily organic, but more sustainable.”

-Nevertheless, for all service providers, the term is associated with environmental protection, and five of them mentioned the concept of long-term sustainability for their businesses.
+Nevertheless, for all service providers, the term is related to environmental protection, and 5 of the service providers mentioned the concept of long-term sustainability for their businesses.

 It is only by compiling the statements from our eight service providers that we can identify most of the institutionalized aspects of sustainable development.
-This lack of awareness highlights the need to provide greater support to these small organizations in their professional endeavors, in order to help them fully grasp the social and economic challenges that seem to be overshadowed by the environmental pillar as they develop their operations.
+This lack of awareness highlights the need to strengthen support for these small organizations in their professional endeavors, in order to help them fully grasp the social and economic issues that seem to be overshadowed by the environmental pillar as they develop their activities.

 Conclusion

 The striking similarities between service providers in the Aveyron region and those in the Vercors region, as examined in Perrin-Malterre’s (2014) work, support the idea of a transition in the professional cultures of outdoor sports toward transmodernity.
 The Millau region is no exception.
-Although a handful of large, long-established organizations still appear deeply rooted in postmodern culture, an increasing number of neo-rural entrepreneurs are launching their own businesses with the goal of making a living from their passion and seeking an alternative to the professional life offered by the industrial sector.
+Although a handful of large organizations, established for many years, still seem deeply rooted in postmodern culture, an increasing number of “neo-ruralists” are launching their own businesses with the goal of making a living from their passion and seeking an alternative to the professional life offered by the industrial world.
 Lack of awareness regarding sustainable development, meanwhile, could be reduced through training initiatives implemented by public policies in the sector.
-In his article, Van Der Yeught (2015) discusses four key competencies for “sustainable development management” (p.
+In his article, Van Der Yeught (2015) identifies four key competencies for “sustainable development management” (p.
 91).
 Incorporating these key competencies into the numerous networks in which service providers operate would enable them to acquire new skills in the area of sustainable development.

-Ultimately, the use of nature—at the cost of the inevitable damage caused by our recreational activities—remains undeniably at odds with the principles of sustainable development.
+Ultimately, the use of nature—at the cost of inevitable damage linked to our recreational activities—remains undeniably at odds with the principles of sustainable development.
 On the other hand, outdoor sports appear to be a valuable tool and platform for fostering collective awareness by harnessing “the educational power of outdoor sports in environmental protection ” (Bouhaouala and Bouchet, 2007, p.
 153).
-Thus, with the growing interest in these activities, environmental education and awareness are becoming essential components of the tourism experiences offered by providers of trans-modern culture.
+Thus, with the growing interest in these activities, environmental education and awareness are becoming essential components of the tourism experiences offered by providers of transmodern culture.

 Bibliography